 The carbon steel alloy grade that is selected should have the lowest possible tensile strength consistent with the actual application.
-Because of greater susceptibility to some forms of corrosion in a hydrogen environment, substituting a higher strength material is not an improvement.
+Because of greater susceptibility to some forms of corrosion in a hydrogen or carbon monoxide environment, substituting a higher strength material is generally not an improvement.
 A maximum tensile strength of 800 MPa (116 Kpsi) is recommended.